kusti8/RPi-chromium/README.md

 # RPi-chromium
-Chromium tools for the Raspberry Pi
+Chromium tools for the Raspberry Pi.
+This includes RPi-youtube which uses omxplayerGUI to play youtube videos at the click of a button.

 ## Install
 First clone this: `git clone https://github.com/kusti8/RPi-chromium`